Greece travel advisories

 https://civilprotection.gov.gr/arxeio-imerision-xartwn

-・Preparing for forest fires
+・Preparing for wildfires

 https://civilprotection.gov.gr/odigies-prostasias/dasikes-pyrkagies